-There are many shed materials to choose from including wood, plastic and metal, but what’s the best shed material to use?
-Each has their pros and cons as any material does, but have you considered how the material reacts to a fire?
-Below we explore which material is the best choice for a fire resistant shed.
+There are many shed materials to choose from including wood, plastic, and metal, but what’s the best shed material to use?
+Each has its pros and cons as any material does, but have you considered how the material reacts to a fire?
+Below we explore which material is the best choice for a fire-resistant shed.

-Nearly all garages and garden sheds will contain flammable materials including gas cylinders, fuels, oils, gardening equipment, paints, household furniture and even tumble dryers for sheds that have electricity.
-Fire departments are well documented to attend shed fires where gas canisters have been left in the sunlight and caused a fire.
+Nearly all garages and garden sheds will contain flammable materials including gas cylinders, fuels, oils, gardening equipment, paints, household furniture, and even tumble dryers for sheds that have electricity.
+Fire departments are well documented in attending shed fires where gas canisters have been left in the sunlight and caused a fire.
 It’s important to keep safety and security in mind.

 Plastic Sheds Vs Fire